The growing demand for at-home care

 This is part three of our special multi-part blog series on how COVID-19 impacted nearly every part of the healthcare industry.

-The first two posts on this journey tracked telehealth’s astonishing growth in 2020 and the nuances that contributed to the gradual decline and plateau in its adoption.
+The first two posts on this journey tracked telehealth’s astonishing growth and the nuances that contributed to the gradual decline and plateau in its adoption.

-In this post, we’ll take a closer look at how at-home healthcare was affected by the pandemic and some of the new challenges providers need to consider.
+In this post, we’ll take a closer look at how at-home health was affected by the pandemic and explore the reasons why this new approach to care delivery is becoming so popular.

 How the pandemic changed at-home care

-Prior to the pandemic, there were five million people in 2019 receiving care at home.
-As the coronavirus spread and patients felt reluctant to go to public places, this number increased to 12 million by the end of 2020.
+Before the pandemic, there were five million people in 2019 receiving care at home.
+As the coronavirus spread and patients felt reluctant to go to public places, this number dramatically increased as 11% of COVID-19 patients discharged from hospitals transitioned into at-home care.

 What’s causing this growth?